ansht2000/cimp/README.md

 This started a project for one my classes in college, along with my classmates Alex Ma and Amy Wang.
 I have since added much more functionality and refactored the previously present image processing functions to be more efficient.
 The actual driver for the program remains largely the same.

 ## Building
-Currently this only runs on linux systems, but any major linux distribution will work To run on windows, install [wsl](https://learn.microsoft.com/en-us/windows/wsl/) in powershell or cmd:
+Currently this only runs on linux systems, but any major linux distribution will work. \
+To run on windows, install [wsl](https://learn.microsoft.com/en-us/windows/wsl/) in powershell or cmd:
 ```
 wsl --install